waranya154/django_profile/README.md

 # django_profile
-ใบงานที่ 5-1  : Bootstrap web page on Django
+Web profile from Bootstrap web page in Django